German 10-year yields fall to 9-day low after U.S. removes key Fed programmes | Business

 German 10-year yields fall to 9-day low after U.S. removes key Fed programmes

-Traders will be looking for the flash consumer euro zone consumer confidence in London afternoon trading.
-Economists polled by Reuters expect a fall to -17.7 in November, compared with a reading of -15.5 in the previous month.
+Traders will be looking for flash consumer euro zone consumer confidence data in London afternoon trading.
+Economists polled by Reuters expected a fall to -17.7 in November, compared with a reading of -15.5 in the previous month.

 ALSO READ